How your spending habits might change

 If your children are yet to fly the nest, plan on going into higher education, or want to buy a house, you may need to budget to support them.
 You might want to help your grandchildren too.

 You may save money on transport costs, because you won’t be commuting.
-You may even be eligible for free or discounted public transport.
+You might even be eligible for free or discounted public transport.
 These savings could be put towards other areas of your budget.

 Remember to check out all the potential help and support you could be entitled to when you reach retirement or certain ages.
 For example, travel passes, reduced costs at leisure centres and help with your winter fuel bills.